-Further, as required by the UAE Federal Law No. (2) of 2015, we report that for the year ended 31 December 2020:
+Further, as required by the UAE Federal Law No. (2) of 2015 (as amended), we report that for the year ended 31 December 2021:

-- (i) the Branch have maintained proper books of account; - (ii) we have obtained all the information we considered necessary for the purposes of our audit; - (iii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015; - (iv) based on the information that has been made available to us, the Branch have not purchased or invested in any shares or stocks during the year ended 31 December 2020; - (v) note 19 reflects the material related party transactions and the terms under which they were conducted; and - (vi) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Branch have contravened, during the year ended 31 December 2020, any of the applicable provisions of the UAE Federal Law No. (2) of 2015 which would have a material impact on its activities or its financial position.
+- (i) the Branch has maintained proper books of account; - (ii) we have obtained all the information we considered necessary for the purposes of our audit; - (iii) the financial statements have been prepared and comply, in all material respects, with the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended); - (iv) based on the information that has been made available to us, the Branch has not purchased or invested in any shares or stocks during the year ended 31 December 2021; - (v) note 19 reflects the material related party transactions and the terms under which they were conducted; and - (vi) based on the information that has been made available to us nothing has come to our attention which causes us to believe that the Branch have contravened, during the year ended 31 December 2021, any of the applicable provisions of the UAE Federal Law No. (2) of 2015 (as amended) which would have a material impact on its activities or its financial position. - (vii) the Branch has not made any social contributions during the year.

-TS Hall Lopa
+For Ernst & Young

+Signed by

+Thodla Hari Gopal

+Partner

-Signed by Thodla Hari Gopal Partner Ernst & Young Registration No: 689
+Registration No: 689

-30 March 2021 Abu Dhabi
+31 May 2022

+Abu Dhabi, United Arab Emirates